saptarshi1996/RxScraper/README.md

 Scraping data from various RX site and list them using puppeteer and cheerio.

-Tech Stack: Typescript, Hapi typescript
+Tech Stack: Hapi with Typescript

 Deployment: Docker